pocl/pocl/doc/sphinx/source/conformance.rst

   to the "full" variants.

 - the optional OpenGL / D3D / SPIR extensions are not supported

+- clUnloadCompiler() only actually unload LLVM after all programs & kernels have been released.

 Conformance tests results (kernel library precision) on tested hardware
 -----------------------------------------------------------------------